renato145/evolution_simulation/README.md

 # Evolution simulation

-Just playing with [macroquad](https://docs.rs/macroquad/latest/macroquad/) library.
+Just playing with game libraries to make simulations.